 Then drizzle with the remaining melted butter.

-Return to the oven for 30-35 minutes, or until lightly browned on top.
+Return to the oven for 30-35 minutes or until golden brown on top.

 - 1 egg